KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: Evaluation

 Given that our documents average 80k tokens, we restrict our evaluation to models supporting a context length of at least 128k tokens.
 Nonetheless, even long-context models require a carefully designed prompting strategy to extract relevant answers effectively (see Section \ref{subapp:prompting_strategy}).
-We made several attempts to benchmark the recently introduced Gemini-2.5-Pro and Gemini-2.5-Flash \citep{gemini-2-5} (available in preview mode), but they consistently returned empty responses regardless of configuration.
-We also attempted to evaluate Gemma-2-8k \citep{team2024gemma}, Mixtral-Small-32k, and Mixtral-8×22-65k \citep{jiang2024mixtral}, but these models frequently returned ``\texttt{Not found}", making systematic evaluation infeasible.
+We made several attempts to evaluate Gemma-2-8k \citep{team2024gemma}, Mixtral-Small-32k, and Mixtral-8×22-65k \citep{jiang2024mixtral}, but these models returned ``\texttt{Not found}'' in the vast majority of the cases, making systematic evaluation infeasible.